sg-hk/ctimer/README.md

 # ctimer
-#### a pomodoro timer in C
+#### portable and configurable CLI pomodoro timer

-A pomodoro timer that takes on options through flags.
+Defaults to 5 pomodoros of 25 minutes, with 5-minute short breaks and a 15-minute long break every 4 sessions.

 Uses [mpv](https://mpv.io/) for sound and [herbe](https://github.com/dudik/herbe/)
-or `notify-send` for notifications.
-Printfs the countdown to stdout or writes it to a named pipe if `-F` is set.
+or system defaults (Unix, Windows) for notifications.

-Configurable work/break durations.
-Defaults to 5 pomodoros of 25 minutes, with 5-minute short breaks and a 15-minute long break every 4 sessions.
+Prints the countdown to stdout or writes it to a named pipe if `-F` is set.

 Stores sound files in `~/.local/share/ctimer`.